Aggregate Operator

 -

-Aggregate operator: Performs calculations on 2 or more numbers.
+Aggregate operator: Performs calculations on two or more numbers.
 This operator supports the Sum By, Count By, Mean By, Max By, and Min By operations.

 -

 Append operator: Combines strings or arrays together.
-When appending strings, acts as a concatenation.
-When appending arrays, joins both arrays into one.
+When appending strings, the operator performs a concatenation on the values.
+When appending arrays, it combines the arrays into one.

 What You'll Learn